-India!
-The land of billions.
+India is the land of billions.
 Mystic, majestic, and yet developing.
-Despite years of repression and exploitation, a country that has leapt from the ashes like a phoenix in a mere span of 67 years.
-A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation … Continue reading Sex education- is India ready for it?
+Despite years of repression and exploitation, this country has leapt from the ashes like a phoenix in a mere span of 67 years.
+A growth instilled by the countless sacrifices of the noble souls which assisted in the upliftment of the downtrodden, only to see the protector of rights turn blind to the violation … Continue reading Why sex education in India?

 There are a few institutions of higher education in India, wherewith only a handful of them nurture talent and produce research of global recognition.
 When institutions of quality learning and research are scarce, would it be justified on restricting the entry in them?
 Or would it be justified to consider reducing the number of admission to these students?
 It is trite to say that we need improved … Continue reading Why weakening an educational institute would harm a society?

 Recently, in a political discourse, a high-end political entity called Mohandas Karamchand Gandhi alias Mahatma Gandhi inter alia Bapu, as a chatur baniya.
 Although highly uncalled for, this ragged statement was highly prerogative.
 But if not taken in its literal sense, was it wrong?
 “In March 1922”, as quoted by Ramchandra Guha- “Gandhi was arrested on charges of sedition.
 When he was produced in the … Continue reading Does Gandhi have a caste?